johnstew/build-stuff/README.md

   - **Looking For**
     - Good folder structure and file naming.
     - Well written and formatted JS.
-    - Use Node.js web server to server files.
+    - Use Node.js web server to serve your files.
   - **Bonus**
     - When a user clicks on the marker create a popup that displays the information about location.